run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## TLS/SSL Certificates

 You must have a TLS certificates that is associated with the FQDN for HTTPS access.
-The certificate will be installed on the Kubernetes control plane nodes as well as a [Kubernetes secret](#tls-certificate-for-nvidia-runai) for the NVIDIA Run:ai backend and the [Kubernetes Ingress controller](#configure-the-nginx-proxy-tls-certificates).
+The certificate will be installed on the Kubernetes control plane nodes as well as a [Kubernetes secret](#tls-certificate) for the NVIDIA Run:ai backend and the [Kubernetes Ingress controller](#configure-kubernetes-ingress-controller).

-* The certificate CN name needs to be equal to the [FQDN](#fully-qualified-domain-name-fqdn)
+* The certificate CN name needs to be equal to the [FQDN](#fully-qualified-domain-name-fqdn).
 * The certificate needs to include at least one Subject Alternative Name DNS entry (SAN) for the same FQDN.
 * The certificate needs to include the full trust chain (signing CA public keys).